nma100/phpbb-ipfs/README.md

-# PhpBB-IPFS
+# Filecoin/IPFS X PhpBB

-This project integrates [Filecoin/IPFS](https://ipfs.io)  in [PhpBB Forums](https://www.phpbb.com) to manage image upload.

 - Live site : http://phpbb-ipfs.mywire.org
 - Video demo : TODO

-## What it does
+This project integrates [IPFS](https://ipfs.io)  in [PhpBB Forums](https://www.phpbb.com) to manage image uploads.

-It adds a feature in the post editor of PhpBB : A button to insert an IPFS hosted image.
+It adds a new feature in the post editor : A button to insert an IPFS hosted image.
-The user can pick an image on filesystem, upload it, and insert the image in the post.
+The user can pick an image on filesystem, upload it on IPFS, and insert the image in the post.

-The application uses [Web.Storage API](https://web3.storage) to store files on IPFS/Filecoin.
+The application uses [Web.Storage API](https://web3.storage) to store files on IPFS network.

 ## Test procedure